robert-altmiller/odcs_data_contracts/README.md

 ![gitlab_actions.png](/readme_images/gitlab_actions.png)

-The the [data_contract_create_template.yaml](/resources/workflows/data_contract_create_template.yaml) Databricks workflow executes 'step 1' in the previous section.
-This yaml template workflow is parameterized, and variables from the [base_params.yaml](/resources/python/base_params.yaml) are injected into this yaml template using the [inject_base_params.py](/resources/python/inject_base_params.py) Python script.
+The the [data_contract_create_template.yaml](/resources/workflows/data_contract_create_template.yaml) Databricks workflow executes ['step 1'](/notebooks/s1_data_contract_generate.py) in the previous section.
+This yaml template workflow is parameterized (see below), and variables from the [base_params.yaml](/resources/python/base_params.yaml) are injected into this yaml template using the [inject_base_params.py](/resources/python/inject_base_params.py) Python script.

 ![data_contract_create_template.png](/readme_images/data_contract_create_template.png)

-The Python script saves yaml template with updated variables as 'data_contract_create.yaml' during the CICD pipeline run, and this Databricks workflow yaml file is deployed to the Databricks workspace using DABs.
+The Python script saves yaml template with updated variables as 'data_contract_create.yaml' during the CICD pipeline run, and this Databricks workflow 'data_contract_create.yaml' is deployed to the Databricks workspace using DABs.

-The the [data_contract_deploy_template.yaml](/resources/workflows/data_contract_deploy_template.yaml) Databricks workflow executes 'steps 2-5' in the previous section.
-This yaml template workflow is parameterized, and variables from the [base_params.yaml](/resources/python/base_params.yaml) are injected into this yaml template using the [inject_base_params.py](/resources/python/inject_base_params.py) Python script.
+The the [data_contract_deploy_template.yaml](/resources/workflows/data_contract_deploy_template.yaml) Databricks workflow executes ['steps 2-5'](/notebooks/) in the previous section.
+This yaml template workflow is parameterized (see below), and variables from the [base_params.yaml](/resources/python/base_params.yaml) are injected into this yaml template using the [inject_base_params.py](/resources/python/inject_base_params.py) Python script.

 ![data_contract_deploy_template.png](/readme_images/data_contract_deploy_template.png)

-The Python script saves yaml template with updated variables as 'data_contract_deploy.yaml' during the CICD pipeline run, and this Databricks workflow yaml is deployed to the Databricks workspace using DABs.
+The Python script saves yaml template with updated variables as 'data_contract_deploy.yaml' during the CICD pipeline run, and this Databricks workflow 'data_contract_deploy.yaml' is deployed to the Databricks workspace using DABs.

 ![resources_folder_structure.png](/readme_images/resources_folder_structure.png)